spannaa/subsToolkit/README.md

 are deleted and the frameworks for the project you're working in are installed automatically.
 This enables different roms to be worked on without their frameworks getting mixed up.

-Running Cleanup.bat after quitting will delete all installed frameworks and log.txt
+Running cleanup.bat after quitting will delete all installed frameworks and log.txt

 # Using subsToolkit